qige96/7CCSMDLC/exam-review/DLC-cheatsheet.md

 **What are economic consensus protocols?**

+Consensus protocols that are economic? that not cost so much money, time, and energy?

 **What are the concepts of a distributed ledger (or blockchain), permissioned and non-permissioned ledgers, mining, proof-of-work and proof-of-stake, and smart contracts?**

-- **Distributed ledger** means a digital system in which records of transactions (typically using bitcoin or similar cryptocurrencies) are simultaneously maintained at multiple computing nodes throughout a network.
+- **Distributed ledger** means a digital system in which records of transactions are simultaneously maintained at multiple computing nodes throughout a network.
 - **Permissioned and non-permissioned ledgers**.
 Permissioned ledgers are  ledgers whose participants are preselected or subject to gated entry on satisfaction  of certain requirements, while non-permissioned ledgers are ledgers where anyone could participate in.
 - **Mining** is the process for nodes in blockchain network to validate new transactions and record them on the global ledger.
 - **Proof-of-work** is a consensus protocol for nodes in a blockchain network to compete for the right to pack transactions into a block, by solving hard mathematical problems.